cmhk1/Programming-Project/README.md

 3. For the time frame to analyze, enter the desire starting date and then ending date under the format: YYYY-MM-DD

-(4. Depending on the compiler you use, you have to close the efficient frontier window to get the optimization of the two desired portfolios)
+(Depending on the compiler you use, you may have to close the efficient frontier window to get the optimization of the two desired portfolios to appear)

 ### Expected outcome